jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

 preview
 *********************************************************************************

-Here are the tests I have at the end of this chapter
+These are the tests I have at the end of the chapter

 .. literalinclude:: ../../code/booleans/test_booleans_list_comprehensions.py
   :language: python